petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/advanced-configuration-of-the-liferay-elasticsearch-connector.md

 The [Elasticsearch connection](./connecting-to-elasticsearch.md) is configured using a [configuration file or via System Settings](./elasticsearch-connector-configuration-reference.md#configuration-files-and-system-settings-entries).

 The Elasticsearch connector has a lot of configuration options out of the box; most Elasticsearch settings can be configured by a similarly or identically named Liferay setting (e.g., `httpSSLEnabled`).
-If you need a special configuration, add the configuration options you need using the [advanced settings](./../elasticsearch/elasticsearch-connector-configuration-reference.md).
-Most of these special configurations will be adding or overriding settings and mappings.
+If you need an Elasticsearch setting without a dedicated Liferay setting, add the configuration options you need using the [advanced settings](./../elasticsearch/elasticsearch-connector-configuration-reference.md).
+These are most often used for adding or overriding Elasticsearch settings and mappings.

 * [Adding Index Configurations](#adding-index-configurations)
 * [Adding Type Mappings](#adding-type-mappings)